China stocks rise on consumer, IT sectors; Hang Seng up - NewsBreak

 ** Season-wise, analysts expect liquor, food and beverage sales to gain momentum during the upcoming new year and Chinese Spring Festival holidays, benefiting related sectors.

-** Hong Kong shares of SenseTime Group, the Chinese artificial intelligence start-up, jumped as much as 23% from its market debut in Hong Kong on Thursday.
+** Hong Kong shares of SenseTime Group (0020.HK), the Chinese artificial intelligence start-up, jumped as much as 23% from its market debut in Hong Kong on Thursday. read more

 Comments / 0